Medical charity says has reached limit in fight against Ebola

 The Ebola epidemic is still spreading, and projections show there could be 5,000 to 10,000 new cases a week in early December, the World Health Organization said on Tuesday.

 De le Vingne coordinates missions for MSF and oversees a facility in Brussels that trains volunteers heading for the affected areas.
-It is the only such training center in Europe, although others, operated by different organizations, are set to open in Geneva and Berlin.
+It is the only such training centre in Europe, although others, operated by different organisations, are set to open in Geneva and Berlin.

 Medecins Sans Frontieres has been accumulating expertise in fighting Ebola outbreaks since 1995.
 Protocols have been developed on such crucial issues as disinfecting nurses and doctors after they've been in contact with the sick.